Orchestrating AI agents: the key to reliable systems

 A technological breakthrough?

-Multi-agent systems are not new.
-Since the 1990s, researchers and industrialists have explored architectures where multiple software entities collaborate to solve complex problems.
+Multi-agent systems are nothing new.
+As early as the 1990s, researchers and industrial players explored architectures in which multiple software entities collaborate to solve complex problems.
 But today's agentic AI represents far more than an incremental evolution of these pioneering systems.
-"What distinguishes current multi-agent systems powered by generative AI from those of the 1990s is less their ability to scale industrially, than their capacity to now perform highly complex tasks that were previously reserved for humans," explains Poujol.
+"What distinguishes current multi-agent systems powered by generative AI from those of the 1990s is above all their ability to autonomously perform tasks sometimes very complex ones that were previously impossible or impossible without human assistance," explains Michel Poujol.

-This breakthrough is based on the reasoning capabilities of language models embedded within agents.
-Unlike traditional expert systems that follow predefined rules, these agents can analyse novel situations, adapt their strategy and even question their own decisions.
-"They act somewhat like a human brain that can reconsider its previous decisions if things don't go as planned," he notes.
-However, this parallel with human intelligence has its limits: "This brain is generally much less powerful in terms of adaptability than a human brain, and safeguards are often necessary."
+This breakthrough is based on the unprecedented reasoning capabilities of language models embedded within agents.
+Unlike traditional expert systems that follow predefined rules, these language models can adapt to far less formal situations, potentially including erratic ones.
+According to Michel Poujol, "they behave somewhat like a human brain, able to question itself when things do not go as planned."
+But this comparison with human intelligence has its limits: "This brain is often far less reliable and powerful than that of a human especially an expert and safeguards are often necessary."

-So what exactly are these agents for?
-"Agentic AI considerably extends the possibilities for using AI in general and generative AI in particular, to use cases that we couldn't have imagined just a few months ago," emphasises Poujol.
-Tasks that require several weeks of work from specialised teams can now be accomplished in a few hours, without writing a line of code, simply by controlling these systems in natural language.
+So what exactly are these agents used for?
+"Agentic AI considerably extends the range of possible uses of AI in general, and generative AI in particular, to use cases that would have been unimaginable just a few months ago," the expert emphasizes.
+Tasks that previously required several weeks of work by specialized teams can now be accomplished in just a few hours by agentic AI applications driven by natural language, as if one were interacting with humans.

-Failure management constitutes another major challenge.
-When an agent fails in its task or returns an inconsistent response, the system must be able to react appropriately.
-This is where the concept of Operational Design Domain (ODD) comes in, which is gaining importance in AI-based systems engineering.
-"It's a notion that will likely become increasingly important in the engineering of AI-based systems or applications," confirms Poujol.
+Failure management is another major challenge.
+When an agent fails in its task or returns an incoherent response, the system must be able to react appropriately.
+This is where the concept of the Operational Design Domain (ODD) also sometimes referred to, depending on standards, as OD (Operational Design) or OE (Operational Environment) comes into play, gaining importance in AI-based system engineering.

-The question remains of where to place human control in a system where autonomous agents reason in parallel and exchange information.
-For Poujol, the answer must again be provided during the specification and design phases.
+Once this framework is established, the question remains of where to place human control points in a system where autonomous agents reason in parallel and exchange information.
+For Michel Poujol, the answer must once again be provided during the specification and design phases: "These questions must be defined during the engineering process of this system, and more specifically during its specification and design phases."

-Agent autonomy must never be synonymous with lack of control: "We can and must put in any system, whether AI-based or not, as many human interactions as is necessary to meet its specifications or regulatory requirements," insists Poujol.
-"Just because it's now possible to integrate models that can reason or make decisions in place of humans into these systems doesn't mean we're obliged to give them complete freedom."
+Agent autonomy should never be synonymous with a lack of control: "We can and must include, in any system whether AI-based or not as many human interactions as necessary to meet the requirements of its specifications or regulatory constraints," insists the expert.
+"Just because it is now possible to integrate models into these systems that can reason or make decisions in place of humans does not mean we are obliged to give them complete control."

 Search